 How much does PAT testing cost?

-I offer a PAT test service for £2 per item.
-There’s a minimum of 10 items, so you might want to do the whole band at once.
+I offer a PAT test service for £3 per item.
+There’s a minimum charge of £30 (or 10 items), so you might want to club in with a mate or do the whole band at once.
 PAT testing is done at my office in Newark – convenient for Nottingham, Lincoln, Mansfield, Grantham and the East Midlands.

 You’ll receive a PAT test certificate that looks something this.
 I’ll provide a paper or PDF copy.